 If in version 10 the quarterly GFS policy was enabled, in version 11 three additional months are added to the monthly GFS policy to compensate the quarterly full backups.

 If in version 10, the GFS policy was set to X monthly backups and Y quarterly backups.
 Then, in version 11, the retention policy is switched to store monthly backups for (X + 3Y) months.

-We recommend to schedule the upgrade to version 11 right after the latest GFS restore point is created.
-You can also decrease the short-term retention temporarily to force the merge and creation of the GFS restore point.
+It is better to schedule the upgrade right after the GFS restore points are created from all GFS candidates.
+You can also temporarily decrease the short-term retention to force the merge and transformation into GFS restore points.